slougonza/COVID-19-Misinformation-Classificaton-System/README.md

   3. Our BERT deep learning model scored an 89%, BUT - his close cousin roBERTa reached an F1 score of a whopping **95%**!
 A HUGE improvement!
       - Our AutoML data and info can be found at: https://huggingface.co/anel/autonlp-cml-412010597/tree/main

-  You may refer to our final report, "COVID-19 Misinformation Classification System.txt" for the full analyses of all models and final results.
+  You may refer to our final report, "COVID-19 Misinformation Classification System - Final Report.pdf" for the full analyses of all models and final results.

 # The Team (The Team, The Team)